copycopter/style-guide/README.md

 * Don't use an empty line at the beginning or end of methods, blocks or conditionals.
 * Don't vertically align tokens on consecutive lines.
+* Exceptions should be exceptional.
+Don't suppress them or use them for control flow.
+* Guesses at future functionality should not be designed into the application.
 * Keep methods small.
 * Keep the code simple.
-* Guesses at future functionality should not be designed into the application.
 * Limit lines to a maximum of 80 characters.
 * Make sure all tests pass before code is merged into a shared repository.
 * No spaces after `(`, `[`.
 No spaces before `]`, `)`.